Rare 50p coins in circulation

 Today, rumour has it that only 600 of these rare 50p coins ever slipped into circulation.
 This means they’re extremely scarce and don’t pop up often, but it also means that when they do, they can sell for well over a thousand pounds.
 That’s right – just for the standard cupro-nickel 50p clinking about in your change!

 Other 50p coin values

 As our article has shown, there are indeed some rare 50p coins in circulation, so It’s certainly worth a rummage to see if there’s a rare 50p buried in your loose change!

-If you’re still curious to know what your 50p coin is worth, why not try our free coin valuation tool for accurate values made effortless?
+We have covered the coins we believe are rare here, however, If you’re still curious to know what your 50p coin is worth, why not try our free coin valuation tool for accurate values made effortless?